 What is Pittsburgh Supercomputing Center?

-Established in 1986 and affiliated with Carnegie Mellon University and the University of Pittsburgh, the Pittsburgh Supercomputing Center (PSC) is a pivotal joint computational research center.
-PSC specializes in offering advanced infrastructure and resources tailored for computation-intensive research across diverse fields, including data analytics, machine learning, biomolecular simulation, artificial intelligence, and deep learning.
-Its flagship supercomputer, Bridges-2, serves as a catalyst for transformative research and interdisciplinary collaboration, democratizing access to national cyberinfrastructure and accelerating scientific discovery.
+The Pittsburgh Supercomputing Center (PSC) operates as a collaborative computational research hub, jointly supported by Carnegie Mellon University and the University of Pittsburgh.
+Since its inception in 1986, PSC has been instrumental in providing state-of-the-art infrastructure and resources essential for computation-intensive research.
+Its focus areas span data analytics, machine learning, biomolecular simulation, artificial intelligence, and deep learning.
+The center's advanced supercomputer, Bridges-2, serves as a catalyst for groundbreaking research and interdisciplinary collaboration, aiming to broaden access to national cyberinfrastructure and accelerate scientific breakthroughs.

 How much funding has Pittsburgh Supercomputing Center raised?